Pilot 2 Overview

 In Pilot 2, companies will have the opportunity to engage in two types of conversations.
 Companies will participate in the first type, while companies and NGOs will participate in the second.

-• General Guidance Testing.
-In these tracks, companies will apply the TCAT guidance to their GHG data and provide feedback on the revised v1.1 documents.
-These tracks, similar to Pilot 1, will focus on the clarity, completeness, and usability of the guidance.
-Companies can take part in one or both of these tracks:
+Guidance Testing.
+In this track, companies will apply the TCAT guidance to their GHG data and provide feedback on the revised V1.1 documents.
+This track will focus on

 • Track 3: Electricity